 As a team, we’re always looking at our prices.
 It may sound ‘salesy’ but our genuine aim is to supply high quality life science tools at prices so low that as many researchers as possible will be able to afford them.

 If you’re trying to save money on biochemicals and reagents, it’s definitely worth looking at our range.
 If you use agonists, antagonists, inhibitors, activators, antibodies and fluorescent tools, our products are up to half the price of other suppliers (you can see a price comparison with other suppliers here).

 The range includes:

 - Epigenetic tools

 - Ion channel modulators

 And there are other ways we can help you cut costs too…

 We run monthly free offers to our e-newsletter subscribers, and welcome free trial sample requests from researchers wanting to try our products out.
 If you want to find out more, sign up here or contact us with your request.

-Every month we award a $500 travel grant to a post-graduate to attend a scientific conference.
-It’s really easy to apply, find out more here.
+Every month we award a $500 travel grant to a post-graduate or post-doc to attend a scientific conference.
+It’s really easy to apply, click below to find out more:

 Consider buying in bulk